-The marketing landscape has tremendously changed over the recent years.
+The marketing landscape has changed a great deal over recent years.
 From modern technologies to increased consumer skepticism, change is imminent.
 Consumer buying habits and effective marketing tactics are entirely different from how they once were.
 Social proof is the social and psychological event where other people’s attitudes, beliefs, and actions influence people’s behavior.

 Influence in Online Marketing